 “Foods high in refined carbohydrates (aka white bread, white pasta, white rice) can also increase the production of IGF-1, which can cause an overproduction of sebum,” says Hope.
 An easy change to make is to switch your white refined grains to the less refined varieties (e.g., brown pasta and brown rice).

 “I always tell clients not to overdo their dairy intake, but because high-quality dairy products are associated with other health benefits, I’d always suggest limiting refined carbohydrates before dairy,” suggests Hope.
 “Stick to whole milk (some research suggests skimmed milk might have a greater effect on IGF-1), and always opt for organic where possible.”

 Of course, it’s worth noting that you don’t need to completely cut out these food groups to combat your oily skin.
 Try limiting one at a time and seeing whether you notice a difference in your skin.

 Jenna Hope's 3 Top Tips for Improving Skin Health

-Eat a wide range of fruit and vegetables, as they’re a great source of antioxidants which help to remove free radicals and inflammation which can lead to redness and acne.
+Eat a wide range of fruit and vegetables, as they’re a great source of antioxidants, which help to remove free radicals and inflammation that can lead to redness and acne.